 - Find helpful off-campus living resources

-Burlington has a very high occupancy rate for its rental housing, meaning that it can be hard to find housing that is immediately available.
+Burlington has a high occupancy rate for its rental housing, meaning that it can be hard to find housing that is immediately available.
 Here are some tips to help as you start your housing search.

 - If you sign a lease for an entire year, you are responsible for paying the entire lease unless you sublet your room, apartment or house.
 Subletting is taking responsibility for the remaining time on someone else's lease.
 Subletting requires the approval of your landlord.
-If you plan to sublet, check to ensure that subletting is allowed before you sign your lease.
+If you plan to sublet, check that subletting is allowed before you sign your lease.

-- As you look at housing options, make sure that you ask which utilities are included in the rent.
+- As you look at housing options, make sure that you understand which utilities are included in the rent.
 Utilities include things like electricity, gas and internet.
 Utilities can add $100 or more per month to housing costs, especially in the winter.

 - Please be careful when communicating with people over the internet.
 It is common for landlords to ask for a security deposit at the time you sign a lease.
 Burlington law limits the security deposit to the value of one month’s rent.
 Some landlords may also charge an application or administrative fee.
 Be careful of online scams where people ask for money but they may not actually have a room or apartment to rent.